Yvonne, Lady Cochrane: Personal life

 Yvonne Sursock was born on 18 May 1922, in Naples, Italy.
-She was the only daughter of Alfred Bey Sursock, a Lebanese aristocrat, and Donna Maria Theresa Serra di Cassano, the daughter of Francesco Serra, 7th Duke of Cassano.
+She was the only daughter of Alfred Sursock, a Lebanese aristocrat, and Maria Theresa Serra di Cassano, the daughter of Francesco Serra, 7th Duke of Cassano.
 Her father owned thousands of tracts of land which included much of Jezreel Valley, the Western Galilee, Haifa, and Jaffa.

-She studied at Les Oiseaux in Paris, in southern England and was fluent in Italian, French, and Lebanese Arabic.
-In 1946, she married Sir Desmond Cochrane, 3rd Baronet.
+She studied at Les Oiseaux in Paris as well as in southern England, and was fluent in Italian, French, and Lebanese Arabic.
+In 1946, she married Desmond Cochrane.
 When her husband's father died, the couple inherited the Woodbrook estate outside of Bray, County Wicklow, Ireland, and moved into the home in 1952.
 They had three sons and a daughter.
-The couple separated in the 1960s, and Sir Desmond Cochrane moved to Cyprus and died in 1979.
+The couple separated in the 1960s, and Desmond moved to Cyprus where he died in 1979.

 After her family sold much of the land to the newly formed Israel, she retained some properties and land in the territory and embarked on a long legal battle to have her assets released from Israel after the declaration of state.
-She was repeatedly turned down under the Absentee's Property Law of 1950, but with added support from the then President of Lebanon, Camille Chamoun, in 1980 the court ruled in her favor and financial compensation for land around Jaffa and Haifa was agreed upon.
-At the time she was one of the richest people in Lebanon and was well known for her support of Pierre Gemayel’s Kataeb Party.
+She was repeatedly turned down under the Absentees' Property Laws, but with added support from the then president of Lebanon, Camille Chamoun, in 1980 the court ruled in her favor and financial compensation for land around Jaffa and Haifa was agreed upon.
+At the time she was one of the richest people in Lebanon and was well known for her support of Pierre Gemayel's Kataeb Party.

-She died in 2020, 27 days after sustaining injuries from the explosion in the Beirut port on August 4, 2020.
+She died in 2020, 27 days after being injured by the 2020 Beirut explosion.
 Her children and grandchildren accepted a wreath and a posthumous National Order of the Cedar medal from a representative of the Lebanese president.